tbarron/scipy-lecture-notes/intro/intro.rst

   don't want to re-program the plotting of a curve, a Fourier transform or a fitting algorithm.
 Don't reinvent the wheel!

-* **Easy to learn** Most scientists are not payed as programmers, neither have they been trained so.
-They need to be able to draw a curve, smooth a signal, do a Fourier transform in a few minutes.
+* **Easy to learn** Most scientists are not trained or paid as programmers.
+  They need accessible software they can quickly start using to draw curves, smooth signals, compute Fourier transforms, and the like.

 * **Easy communication** To keep code alive within a lab or a company it should be as readable as a book by collaborators, students, or